 Mr. Young is an alarm technician currently practicing in the field.
 He is a Fire Alarm Planning Superintendent (APS), a Licensed Private Investigator (LPI) and an alarm systems expert.
-In the business for 39 years, he still owns and operates an alarm systems company.
-The typical case that Mr. Young is retained for is a loss-of-life or property event in which the Fire Alarm or other electronic system did not perform as expected or designed.
+In the business for 41 years, he still owns and operates an alarm systems company.
+The types of cases that Mr. Young is typically retained for is a loss-of-life or property event in which the Fire Alarm or other electronic system did not perform as expected or designed.
 Especially well versed in the installation and legal application of Fire, Security, Cameras, Access Control, Dementia Retention and Infant Security systems, Mr. Young has many years' experience personally installing, programming and servicing these systems.

 - Fire & Life Safety

 - Nursing Homes

 - Q: Please list your professional accreditations, degrees, licenses, and certificates granted:

 Security systems technician since 1981

 Certified Alarm Technician